Part of the complete guide to understanding addiction

 Mindfulness is a quality or state of being that a person can cultivate in any activity they are engaged in, as long as they are paying attention and being present in what they are doing.
 It is a mindset that allows a person to feel peace of mind, without judgment or worry.

-Meditation refers to a practice or a more formal technique in order to achieve a state of mindfulness.
+Meditation refers to a practice or formal technique used to achieve a state of mindfulness.
 Meditation can include breathing exercises, listening to relaxing music or repeating mantras – all with the goal of calming your mind and focusing your attention on intentional thoughts.

 Does Meditation Help With Addiction?

-Mindful recovery goes as far back as 500 BC, and was practiced by Theravada and Mahayana Buddhists in India.
-Although the reasons for practice may have been different the outcomes and processes were similar to what we utilize in modern day.
+Mindful recovery goes as far back as 500 BC and was practiced by Theravada and Mahayana Buddhists in India.
+Although their reasons for meditation may have been different, the outcomes and processes were similar to our modern-day use of meditation for recovery.

-The Mindfulness Based Addiction Recovery approach can serve as an essential tool in several ways, such as:
+The Mindfulness-Based Addiction Recovery approach can serve as an essential tool in several ways:

-According to recent research, mindfulness and meditation for addiction recovery can actually alter the brain’s pathways to promote healthier thought patterns [1].
-Experts are growing more optimistic about mindfulness as more studies are being done on the positive effects of how meditation helps with addiction recovery [2].
+According to recent research, meditation and mindfulness activities for addiction recovery can actually alter the brain’s pathways to promote healthier thought patterns [1].
+Experts are growing more optimistic about mindfulness as more studies emerge on the positive effects of meditation for addiction recovery [2].

 1. Focus on Your Breathing

 When you struggle with intense emotions, the first thing you can do to stop a downward spiral is to focus on your breathing.
-This allows you to ground yourself, lower stress levels and not give in to impulsive thoughts, such as violent activity or substances.
+Take a long, deep breath through your nose and exhale slowly from your mouth.
+Focus on the inhale and exhale.
+Breathing meditation allows you to ground yourself, lower stress levels and not give in to impulsive thoughts, such as violent activity or substances.

-With a history of addiction, you can be used to pushing away uncomfortable thoughts and feeling a need to escape them by turning to substances.
+With a history of addiction, you may be used to pushing away uncomfortable thoughts and feeling a need to escape them by turning to substances.
 Learning to fully feel and accept negative emotions helps you gain a sense of control and subsequently resist the impulse to act on those feelings.
-Also, it’s important to keep in mind that thoughts are simply thoughts, and not true indications of reality.
+It’s important to keep in mind that thoughts are simply thoughts, and not true indications of reality.

 3. Use External Stimuli to Relax